 FFCWS Co-PI, Kathryn Edin, and colleagues are launching a new study - the American Voices Project - a joint initiative of the Stanford Center on Poverty and Inequality, Princeton University’s Center for Research on Child Wellbeing, and the American Institutes for Research.
+You can now listen to Dr. Edin talk about the project in this new study trailer.

 Opportunities for upward mobility are declining.
 And the decline is precipitous: Ninety percent of children born in 1940 grew up to earn more than their parents, whereas today only half of all children earn more than their parents.
 The American Voices Project mission: To talk to people across the country to learn how they’re faring and to find out what is and isn’t working in their lives.